Kcostis04/system-health-monitor/README.md

 # system-health-monitor
 🖥️ System Health Monitor

-A simple Python project that monitors system performance in real time.
+A beginner friendly Python project that monitors CPU, memory, and disk usage in real time.

 ---